benech17/Shortest-Path/README.md

 >./programme1.exe input/graph1.adj 0 7

-the program will create 9 dot files and 9 png files in the output/dotFiles/graph1 and output/pngFiles/graph1 directories.
-Containing the information of all the stages to find the path of all the nodes, as will be displayed by the terminal the distance and the path between the nodes 0 and 7.
+if DOT_PATH is defined, the program will create 9 dot files and 9 png files in the output/dotFiles/graph1 and output/pngFiles/graph1 directories.
+Containing the information of all the stages to find the path of all the node. <br>
+Also,the distance and the path between the nodes 0 and 7 will be displayed on the terminal.

 ### Exemple 2